Top-ranked recipe named "Magic Caramel Pudding (Caramelized Eagle Brand Milk)"

 Try this Magic Caramel Pudding (Caramelized Eagle Brand Milk) recipe, or contribute your own.
-"Milk" and "Desserts" are two of the tags cooks chose for Magic Caramel Pudding (Caramelized Eagle Brand Milk).
+"Milk" and "Desserts" are two tags used to describe Magic Caramel Pudding (Caramelized Eagle Brand Milk).

 "My son's girlfriend brought this to our house for Thanksgiving.
 It's a family tradition in her home.
 I had never heard of it.
 It is very sweet, but absolutely delicious with a bit of whipped cream.
 I will definitely be making this wonderful treat!
 It doesn't get any easier than this!"- eaglesan47